 The act of highlighting while reading in and of itself isn’t not cognitively demanding enough to help you remember things long-term.
 But that doesn't mean it’s not useful.
 The reason to highlight passages is so you can easily locate the information you want to practice recalling in the future.
 What you do not want to do is highlight a passage and never return to it again.
 That defeats the purpose.

-PRINCIPLE 3: ACTIVE LEARNING
+PRINCIPLE 3: APPLICATION

 Use what you learn.